 Madhu spoke to the management .
 When they listened without hearing a word she said, she spoke to the residents individually and in groups.
-She wrote to the Head office in Delhi and she got the Management to remove the culprit dustbins , the seat of iniquity and bullied them into arranging a daily pick up of waste from the houses at a particular time in the morning.
+She wrote to the Head office in Delhi and she got the Management to remove the culprit dustbins and bullied them into arranging a daily pick up of waste from the houses at a particular time in the morning.
 She urged residents to separate waste before trashing it.

 Food waste in one bin.
 Paper, plastic and glass in one bin and medical waste ie, soiled tampons and soiled diapers in another.
 This was an alien practice to many of the residents , who were used to putting all their waste indiscriminately into a single bin, if and when they ever handled waste .
 Most residents , like Madhu, had depended on their house-help coordinating with the Garbage Van in the Metros they had lived in.

 Madhu realised that the only way to keep the ECO project alive was to do “Hands On ” waste segregation with the labour.
 When she started working alongside the labour , everyone moved away.
-Some claimed that they had not come to a retirement community to fiddle with random waste.
+Some said that they had not come to a retirement community to fiddle with random waste.
 Fair enough.
-They claimed that it was the responsibility of the Management to do waste manangement.
+They claimed that it was the responsibility of the Management to do waste management.

 Was it really ?
-Is our environment not our responsibity ?
+Is our environment not our responsibility ?

 Madhu never gave up.
 Her persistence found her elegant self, squatting on the ground with the labour, who had to be supervised , sorting out waste when the waste came mixed and jumbled up.
 Despite repeated requests to sort out waste at source, soiled diapers, soiled sanitary pads and cotton pads with indistinguishable human waste, arrived buried with the kitchen waste.
 She did something many of us would never do.
 We could not , would not and did not handle diapers soiled with stool and urine.
 We could not, would not and did not handle soiled sanitary napkins stained with stale blood.
 We did not handle random waste, leave alone medical waste.